apache/kylin/website/docs/modeling/model_design/aggregation_group.md

 ### <span id="advanced">Advanced Settings</span>

-In the aggregate index of AI augmented mode, you can set the ShardBy column, and the data will be stored according to the column fragmentation to improve query efficiency.
+In the aggregate index, you can set the ShardBy column, and the data will be stored according to the column fragmentation to improve query efficiency.
 You can set the filter dimension or grouping dimension frequently used in the query as the ShardBy column according to the cardinality from high to low.
 In current version, you can only set one ShardBy column.

 > Note: The ShardBy column is applied to all custom aggregate indexes.